 Should a library decide to purchase a print copy of an item already available in ACE, we can quickly grant access to that library's users.
 These requests should be submitted like any other digitization request.

-You will be provided with a series of access tokens when your university first joins the service.
+You will be provided with a series of access tokens when your university, college or institution first joins the service.
 Some of these will be marked admin, and should be reserved for any staff members who need access to ACE in order to support users.
 Admin tokens do not have any special privileges, they are simply used to distinguish staff members from other users when we collect usage data.

 The rest of the tokens can be assigned to eligible users as needed.
 One token should be assigned per user, which will grant them access to ACE for the rest of the academic year (September through August).
-A new set of tokens will be generated every August.
+A new set of tokens will be generated upon request by institution.
 Please keep a private, local list of which token has been assigned to each user, in case a user loses their token.

-If your university has not been provided with any tokens, or you have run out, please contact us.
+If your institution has not been provided with any tokens, or you have run out, please contact us.

 Currently, ACE books cannot be borrowed via ILL, but we have begun investigating the logistics of this option.

 ACE does not operate under the "proof of purchase" model used by other services like AERO.
 Instead, we are working to make university library collections accessible to users.
+It is the responsibility of the requesting institution to ensure they are only requesting books held within their collection.
 Users will only be able to access books available in print at their university's library.

 The ACE collection is continuously growing, and a wide variety of subject areas are already represented.
 There are no restrictions of the subject matter of books that can be included in the repository, provided a print copy is available at one of our participating university libraries.